ralt/psettings/README.md

 Usage
 ---

-Put a `.mode` file at the root of your project.
-In this file, put the following
+Put a `.psettings` file at the root of your project.
+In this file, put the following line:
-line:

     Drupal

-That is, if you want to use the `Drupal` mode.
+That is, if you want to use the `Drupal` project settings.

-The default modes are in the `modes/` folder of this plugin.
-You can add your own mode folder by putting the following in your vimrc:
+The default settings are in the `settings/` folder of this plugin.
+You can add your own settings folder by putting the following in your vimrc:

-    let g:modes_custom_path = '/your/path/to/modes/'
+    let g:psettings_custom_path = '/your/path/to/settings/'

-If a mode is found in both folders, both will be used.
+If a settings file is found in both folders, both will be used.

-The names you put in the `.mode` file must match the filename of the mode, less the `.vim` extension.
+The names you put in the `.psettings` file must match the filename of the settings file, less the `.vim` extension.

-You can put several modes in your `.mode` file, each mode will be read sequentially.
-This allows you to have one "major" mode (for example, all the projects in the PHP language), and several "minor" modes (Drupal projects, Symfony projects, Zend projects, etc).
+You can put several project settings in your `.psettings` file, each settings file will be read sequentially.
+This allows you to have one "major" settings file(for example, all the projects in the PHP language), and several "minor" settings modes (Drupal projects, Symfony projects, Zend projects, etc).

-If you simply want to run a mode, you can also run the following command:
+If you simply want to run a project settings, you can also run the following
+command:

-    :call Mode("Drupal")
+    :call Psettings("Drupal")

 Roadmap
 ---